open-make/openmakewebsite/content/blog/2024-05-22-sound/index.en.md

 > How did you end up working on the project?

 {{< expand "Show answer">}}
-That is mostly due to the frustration of not contribution to open source.
+It strated with my frustration of not being able to contribute to the commons in the company I worked for.
 I do believe that giving back to the commons and being open are some of the ethics when you're into technology.
-It's about how can we, as individuals and organizations, safely contribute and give back to the commons.
+It's about how we can, as individuals and organizations, safely contribute and give back to the commons.

 {{< /expand >}}
 > How many members have worked on the project and hardware?